LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

 - **Ranking**: We are now at No.32 on <a href="https://csrankings.org/#/index?all&us">csranking</a>, the most up-to-date and widely adopted metric for CS departments.
 On USNews we are at No. 63.

 - **Strong Faculty Team in Diverse Research Areas**: We now have 78 total (36 tenured, 21 tenure-track, 21 term) faculty in the department working on <a href="https://cs.gmu.edu/research/research-areas/">a diverse set of research topics including AI, Robotics, Software Engineering, and Security</a>.
 Our faculty graduated from prestigious institutions in the US (e.g., MIT, Brown, Penn, OSU) and across the world.
-    - Speficialy for NLP, the NLP Lab at CS (https://nlp.cs.gmu.edu/) now includes two faculty and ~20 PhD students (10 more Masters and Undergraduate students).
+    - Speficialy for NLP, the <a href="https://nlp.cs.gmu.edu/">NLP Lab at CS</a> now includes two faculty and ~15 PhD students (10 more Masters and Undergraduate students).
 In addition, there are also a couple other faculty in the IST and Linguistics departments working on NLP.
 We closely collaborate with each other.
     - Relevant to NLP, we also have faculty working on Machine Learning (e.g., <a href="https://mingrliu.github.io/">Mingrui Liu</a>) and Computer Vision (e.g., <a href="https://cs.gmu.edu/~kosecka/">Jana Kosecka</a>).
 We discuss ideas and collaborate frequently.

 - **One of the BEST Locations for Study and Living:** Our main campus, the Fairfax campus, locates in the suburb area of Washington D.C. --- only 30 minutes of driving distance!
 This is one of the best locations in the US where you will enjoy extremely convenient, fun, and safe life while pursuing the PhD study!
 A few more fun facts about our location:
-    - Both the Dulles and the Reagan airports, two of the largest international airports our international students will fly to, locate 30 minutes away from us. _This also means that you will easily fly to everywhere in the world for conference attendence, job interviews, or just traveling for fun!_
+    - Both the Dulles and the Reagan airports, two of the largest international airports our international students will fly to, locate only 30 minutes away from us. _This also means that you will easily fly to everywhere in the world for conference attendence, job interviews, or just traveling for fun!_
     - Amazon's second headquarter (HQ2) locates in Arlington, VA, which is 30 minutes from our Fairfax campus and 10 minutes from our Arlington campus.
-    - Other than Amazon, the area also includes many global companies (e.g., headquarter of Boeing and Capital One) with plenty of technology jobs.
+    - Other than Amazon, the area also includes many global (e.g., headquarter of Boeing and Capital One) and local companies with plenty of technology jobs.
-    - If you are thinking about even a longer term, this area is well-known for young-generation education, including having the nationally top-ranked high school TJHSS.
+    - If you are thinking about even a longer term, this area is well-known for young-generation education, including having the nationally top-ranked high school TJHSST.

 More facts about us can be found in <a href="https://github.com/dynaroars/dynaroars.github.io/wiki/About-GMU">this wiki page organized by Prof. ThanhVu Nguyen</a>.